 The type of agreement you are given outlines the rights and responsibilities for you and your landlord.

-• full name of the landlord and all tenants living in the property
+- names of all tenants living in the property

-• who will be responsible for paying any utility bills, internet or council tax
+- information on who will be responsible for paying any utility bills, internet or council tax – if rent includes bills, the landlord will need to explain which bills are covered.

 Free tenancy check service

-Important: Students can self serve by referring to our two sample agreements, Resident Landlord Licence Agreement and Assured Shorthold Tenancy.
-Please note - these are sample documents and for reference only.
-If you require further advice and guidance, Housing Services offers a free tenancy check service where by appointment, a member of the team can sit with you and talk through the document before you sign.
+Important: Students can self-serve by referring to the sample Resident Landlord Licence Agreement.
+We will also upload a sample Assured Periodic Tenancy when this is available.
+Please note – these are sample documents and for reference only.
+If you require further advice and guidance, Housing Services offers a free tenancy check service via email.
+Email a copy of the agreement to housing@sussex.ac.uk.
 Landlords or letting agents should allow you 48 hours to seek advice on the document before you sign.
-Email a copy of the agreement to housing@sussex.ac.uk.
 Alternatively, you can book an appointment with the Student Union Advocacy Team.

-If you live in a private house or an apartment by yourself or with housemates, and the landlord does not live there, you are most likely to have an assured shorthold tenancy agreement.
-See an example of an assured shorthold tenancy agreement [PDF 614KB].
+If you live in a private house or apartment by yourself or with housemates, and the landlord does not live there, you are most likely to have an assured periodic tenancy.

-By law, when signing an assured shorthold tenancy, your landlord or letting agent must provide you with the following documents:
+By law, when signing an assured periodic tenancy, your landlord or letting agent must provide you with the following documents:

-• deposit protection information: this will outline which government protection scheme the landlord or letting agent has registered your deposit with.
+- Deposit protection information: an outline of which government protection scheme the landlord or letting agent has registered your deposit with.

 In addition to the documents required by law above, you should ask for the following:

-• House of Multiple Occupancy Licence: this is issued by the city council to landlords or letting agents who let out properties with three or more unrelated people living together across two floors.
+- House of Multiple Occupancy Licence: issued by the city council to landlords or letting agents who let out properties with three or more unrelated people living together across two floors.
 You should check that your property has a licence if required.

 Important: Once the agreement is signed and dated by you and the landlord, it becomes a legally binding document.
 You should always read through it carefully before signing and seek advice on any terms you do not understand.
 Our housing services team will read through your tenancy agreement and advise you on the terms for free.